winttermeow/Ribful/README.md

 ### `About the game`

-Ribful is a platformer developed on the Unity engine, inspired by games like "Celeste" and "Super meat boy".
-It has several modes, including the usual platformer levels and an arena shooter with "roguelike" elements.
+Ribful is a platformer developed on the Unity engine and inspired by games like «Celeste» and «Super meat boy».
+It has several modes, including regular platformer levels, a roguelike arena shooter called «Reznya», and an endless platformer with flexible settings called «Kostolom»

 ### `Changelogs`
 > [ChangeLog (ru)](https://github.com/winttermeow/Ribful/blob/main/Releases/ChangeLog.md)